SergiCalaff/SergiCalaff/README.md

-- 👋 Hi, I’m @SergiCalaff
+Hi, I’m @SergiCalaff.
-- 👀 I’m interested in programming
-- 🌱 I’m currently studying for a higher degree in Web Developement.
+I’m interested in programming and enjoy learning, I’m currently studying for a higher degree in Web Developement.
-- 💞️ I’m looking to learn, collaborate an enjoy programming.
+Just looking to learn, collaborate an enjoy programming.
-- 📫 How to reach me sergicalaff@gmail.com
+To reach me sergicalaff@gmail.com

 <!---
 SergiCalaff/SergiCalaff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.